 - You can view the associated tool categories via the Edit Article under the Advanced Settings tab.

 - You can manage tool category visibility via the Global Settings Menu → Tool Categories

 Are you having trouble understanding why your article is not visible?
-The Status & Visibility tab on the View Article page provides you a quick summary of one or more reasons why your article may not be visible to users.
+The Status & Visibility tab on the View Article page provides you with a quick summary of one or more reasons why your article may not be visible to users.

 Here’s what you can do for each hidden by indicator:

 - Hidden by draft state: Publish your article.

 - Hidden by unpublished campaign: Check the Assigned to Users tab to see which campaign this article is connected to, then locate the relevant campaign on My Campaigns and publish it.

 - Hidden by tool category: Check the Advanced Settings tab to see which tool category is associated with this article.
 Then, via the global settings menu go to the Tool Categories page, find the relevant category, and toggle on the visibility.

 - Hidden by date range: Check the Schedule Visibility tab and review the start and end date/time selections.